Are Bioidentical Hormones Safer and Better?

 Dr. Holtorf’s paper concluded that bioidentical hormones are linked with reduced risks of breast cancer and heart disease, “and are more efficacious than their synthetic and animal-derived counterparts.”

 The Cleveland Clinic paper also claims that bioidentical hormones are synthetic.
+Is that true?

 “Bioidentical hormones are synthesized by chemically extracting diosgenin from plants such as yams and soy.
 Diosgenin is chemically modified to yield the precursor progesterone, which is then used to synthesize bioidentical estrogens and androgens,” the paper states.